Navigating Legislation and Compliance with Confidence: A Clear Guide to Australia’s Legal Framework

 A code of practice (COPs) is a set of guidelines for fair practice developed for a specific industry or occupation.
 COPs may be voluntary or statutory.

+Codes of practice may be used in court proceedings to provide guide decisions and interpretation of legislation and compliance.
 In the example of work health and safety, courts may regard a code of practice as evidence of what is known about a hazard, risk or control, and rely on it to determine what is ‘reasonably practicable’ in the circumstances to which the code relates.

 It is recognised that equivalent or better ways of achieving the required work health and safety outcomes may be possible.
-For that reason, compliance with codes of practice is not mandatory providing that any other method used provides an equivalent or higher standard of work health and safety than suggested by the code of practice.[5]
+For that reason, compliance with codes of practice is not mandatory, providing that any other method used provides an equivalent or higher standard of work health and safety than suggested by the code of practice.

 Codes of practice give more detailed advice about how employers can meet the requirements of the regulations.
 COPs do not replace the laws, but codes of practice can be issued to help make understanding of what you must do a little easier.
 Codes of practice are not legislation, but they give practical guidance on ways to comply with the Acts and regulations.